vacp2p/rfc/specs/waku/waku-0.md

 | peer1 | 0    | 123 |
 | peer2 | 10   | 40  |

-In later versions this will be amended by nodes communication threshholds, settlements and disconnect logic.
+In later versions this will be amended by nodes communication thresholds, settlements and disconnect logic.

 ## Upgradability and Compatibility